PrasGi/resep-app-v1.0.0-laract/README.md

 # Hello, Im Prass

-This is aplication from learning about react but i am use react in laravel so i am must be use Inertia in

-laravel, this is how to install this project to your localy, you must be follow step by step :).
+This is aplication from learning about react but i am use react in laravel so i am must be use Inertia in laravel, this is how to install this project to your localy, you must be follow step by step :). and before you start please make sure in your localy have composer, laravel and npm :).

 <b>First you need have laragon ang code editor and then<b/>